theandrew168/mfd/README.md

 ## Concept

-This initial brain dumps comes from thinking about how I'd deploy a NodeJS web application (using something like NextJS or SvelteKit).
+This initial brain dump comes from thinking about how I'd deploy a NodeJS web application (using something like NextJS or SvelteKit).

 Since this is a NodeJS app, you can't really bundle / build it into a clean, single binary for deployment (like I do with Go).
 Given that, what needs to happen?
 I still want to use systemd.
 The server will need to have NodeJS installed to run the app.
 Prior to starting, we need to run both `npm install` and `npm run build`.
-Actually running the app will run npm run start.
+Actually running the app will run `npm run start` or perhaps simply `node build/`.

 Naively, this approach has issues.
 Once the app is running, how can a new version of the code be deployed, built, and started **without impacting the currently running app**?
 This problem also exists for other non-single-binary ecosystems such as Python.
 There, tools like [shiv](https://shiv.readthedocs.io/en/latest/) solve the problem by transparently unzipping the app into a unique directory prior to running.
-That way, the individual files of different versions don't conflict with each other and cutover race condition are avoided.
+That way, the individual files of different versions don't conflict with each other and cutover race conditions are avoided.

 Can we do something similar?
 Systemd doesn't have a native way to say "use this arbitrary working directory (controlled via a variable, maybe?)".